Center for Career & Professional Development

 Purnima Taylor, Deputy Director (Employer Relations)

-Purnima Taylor is the Deputy Director for Employer Relations in the Center for Career & Professional Development.
+Purnima Taylor is the Deputy Director (Employer Specialist) in the Center for Career & Professional Development.
 In this role she serves as the primary liaison for all employers focused on on-campus recruitment of both undergraduate and graduate students.
-She is a seasoned professional with experience in Admissions and Career Services within Higher Education and private banking recruitment.
+She is a seasoned professional with experience in Admissions and Career Services within Higher Education and corporate banking recruitment.
 She has also served as a High School Guidance Counselor in New York State.
 Purnima holds a Master of Public Administration (MPA) from School of International and Public Affairs (SIPA), Columbia University and a Bachelors of Arts from Barnard College, Columbia University.

 Mary Ann Triest, Associate Director & MPA Career Advisor